ehudreiter/accuracySharedTask/README.md

 For detailed information on the shared task, see https://www.aclweb.org/anthology/2020.inlg-1.28/

 ## News
+* 1 June - evaluate.py updated to work at document level and report additional info about recall/precision at token level
 * 17 May - added section about Tokenization
 * 16 May - added information about accompanying papers to Shared task schedule